warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 **Time Zone**

-Time Zone has default strings implemented into the program.
+Time Zone has default options implemented into the program.

 Device Configuration
 ********************

-*Device Configuration* is the second page in the list of main configuration pages.
+*Device Configuration* is the second page in the list of configuration pages.
-Once this page is selected, there will be a list of items with dropdown options shown in the center.
+Once this page is selected, there will be a list dropdowns shown in the center.

 .. image:: _images/device_Confg.JPG